Pouryakillsound/pythonic_share/README.md

-pythonic_share is a sharing system on your router.
+pythonic_share is a sharing system on your router which can be run on a Unix-like OS so far.

 In order to use it go to pythic_share directory and run the following commands:
 ```bash